Page Reviewed / Updated - Mar. 2014

 This program has qualification criteria regarding the applicant's age, functional ability and financial situation.
 Applicants must be disabled and at least 21 years of age.
 If they are 65 or older, full disability is not required, instead they require the level of care typically provided in nursing homes.

 Applicant's over these limits may still qualify if they are married and their spouse is not applying.
 Under these circumstances, a portion of their joint income and resources can be put in the spouse's name to enable him or her to live independently.
-This can effectively lowers the applicant's income and assets to an acceptable level.
+In 2014, the non-applicant spouse can have $2,931 / month in income and up to $117,240 in countable assets.
+Re-allocation can effectively lower the applicant's income and assets to an acceptable level.

 Another alternative is to distribute excess income into a pooled or Miller Trust.
 This also can effectively lower income to the eligibility limit.
 Some excess resources can be converted to non-countable assets.
-To do so requires Medicaid planning expertise, click here to find assistance qualifying for Medicaid
+This process is called Medicaid planning.
+One can learn more here.

 This program provides services that help individuals remain living outside of nursing homes.
 Some of these services can be self-directed.

 Interested individuals should contact their local Area Agency on Aging or visit the TennCare Choice website to learn more about the program.
 Alternatively, one can call their toll-free number at 1-866-836-6678.

 The CHOICES program is available statewide however a waiting list for services may exist and prioritization is not necessarily first come, first serve.
 Persons who are currently residing in a nursing home and wish to return home may receive priority.